thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 # 4-6 Singletons

-Sometimes we want to only have a single instance of a given class and make it accessible everywhere.
+Sometimes we want to only have a single instance of a given class and make it easily accessible everywhere.
 We can do this using the `object` keyword instead of `class`, and it will have all the features of a class other than its restricted to a single instance.

 For instance, we may set universal arguments for some business parameters, like model constants.
 Here, we create a `ModelArguments` object that contains two mutable properties that can be reassigned at any time.